laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 ### Grading and Other Class Policies

-*  42\%: 7 homeworks, 6 pts each -- due every other Tuesday.
+*  42%: 7 homeworks, 6 pts each -- due every other Tuesday.
-*  49\%: 7 quizzes, 7 pts each, given in class every other Friday.
+*  49%: 7 quizzes, 7 pts each, given in class every other Friday.
-*   9\%: 1 project.
+*   9%: 1 project.
 *  Bonus -- you can replace your lowest homework grade.

-{\bf Attendance Policy:} Attendance at lectures is not required, but be aware that I may include material not necessarily covered in the text or on the web page.
+**Attendance Policy**: Attendance at lectures is not required, but be aware that I may include material not necessarily covered in the text or on the web page.
 You are responsible for all announcements made in lecture (e.g., any change in due dates).
+Additionally, you are responsible for the **problem of the day**.

-{\bf Late Assignments Policy:} Late assignments will not be graded.
+**Late Assignments Policy**: Late assignments will not be graded.
 You will get a zero for that assignment, except under extenuating circumstances, such as illness, family death etc. If you are ill, please be prepared to provide a note from the heath center or your own family physician.

-{\bf Grade Modifiers Policy:} Grade modifiers will be used in this class.
+**Grade Modifiers Policy**: Grade modifiers will be used in this class.
 Nominally, for example, you expect to earn a B- if your score is greater than 79.5 and less than 83.0, B if your score is greater than 83 and less than 86, B+ if your score is greater than 86 and less